TheConverseEngineer/MissionInterpreter/README.md

 ## Usage examples:

 ### Creating a new interpreter:
-    `itp = MissionInterpreter.createFromFile(filename)`
+    itp = MissionInterpreter.createFromFile(filename)

 This function comes with a number of optional optimizations:
    - filterRepeats: when true, ignore logs if the variable stays the same
    - include:       If you only want to look at certain variables, pass the names of those variables in a list
    - exclude:       If you want to ignore certain variables, add them to this list.
    - ignoreBlanks   Setting this to true will cause the reader to skip over lines where no variables are set

-###Reading data:
+### Reading data:
 If you want all datapoints for SOME_VARIABLE, run `itp.getLogs("SOME_VARIABLE")`

 If you want to access the data in a specific form, you can use the returnType argument.
 For example, setting `returnType=float` will cause the function to return a list of floats.
 WARNING: trying to return an invalid type will cause an error (example, trying to get integers as floats)

-Reading times:
+### Reading times:
-    If you want a list of every time SOME_VARIABLE was changed, run itp.getTimes("SOME_VARIABLE") This function will always return a list of floats
+If you want a list of every time SOME_VARIABLE was changed, run `itp.getTimes("SOME_VARIABLE")` This function will always return a list of floats

-Mission start/end time:
+### Mission start/end time:
-    The mission start and end times can easily be accessed with itp.startTime and itp.endTime, respectively
+The mission start and end times can easily be accessed with `itp.startTime` and `itp.endTime`, respectively
 NOTE: unlike the alog_parser, this class does NOT create a LOGTIME key in the times dictionary.

-Getting times and data:
+### Getting times and data:
-    If you want a combined list that has both timestamps and variable values, use itp.getTimedLogs("SOME_VARIABLE") This will return a list in the following format: [(timestamp, new value), (timestamp, new value), (timestamp, new value), (timestamp, new value), ...]
+If you want a combined list that has both timestamps and variable values, use `itp.getTimedLogs("SOME_VARIABLE")` This will return a list in the following format: [(timestamp, new value), (timestamp, new value), (timestamp, new value), (timestamp, new value), ...]
 Once again, you can use the returnType argument to specify which kind of variable you want (this will only affect values, not timestamps)

 PLOTTING:
     NOTE: all plotting functions can be run in the same way: import matplotlib.pyplot as plt